AlephVault/unity-meetgard-auth/README.md

          * Additionally, there is a Logout() method to send a logout to the server.
          *
          * At any moment, it may be invoked as _ = Logout() or await Logout().
+         *
+         * Finally, given a typed or void sender, a wrapped version of that sender
+         * can be created by invoking `MakeLoginRequiredSender`.
+This wrapper function
+         * creates a new sender which does not send the actual command if the client
+         * is not logged in.
+In such cases, it triggers the OnNotLoggedIn command by
+         * itself (with no server interaction).
+If a second argument is given as `true`
+         * then instead of triggering the OnNotLoggedIn event an exception of type
+         * `ExampleMySimpleAuthProtocolClientSide.NotLoggedInException` will be thrown.
          */
     }
 }